— 10 min read

 Although roadway construction may appear straightforward, it involves precise engineering and processes that require specialized equipment beyond that typically used for other projects.
-This article will explore the various types of paving and road-building equipment, their uses and how to choose and manage this equipment.
+This article will explore the various types of paving and road-building equipment by category and type, their uses, and how to choose and manage this equipment.

 Table of contents